Toothbrush-Lee/Free-IPv6/README.md

 ## Login to x-ui and set up a node

-1. Go to browser and type in the address block:
+1. Go to the browser and type in the address block:

 ```
 http://[YOUR_IPV6_ADDRESS]:port/basePath/